Eamonn Gregg: Managerial career

 Gregg has managed Kilkenny City (1989–90), Bohemians (1990–1993) and Shelbourne (1994).
 He joined Kilkenny as player/manager in 1989 and brought renowned coach Maurice Price with him.
 The pair led "The Cats" to their best ever league position up to that point.
 This was noted by the hierarchy at Bohs and in May 1990, he was offered the managers job at Dalymount and he duly accepted.
 While at Bohs, he won the FAI Cup and came agonisingly close to ending the club long spell without a league title when Bohs lost the league title on a play-off in 1992/93.
 He never recovered from that disappointment and by December of that year, he was gone from Bohemians.
 Gregg's next port of call was Shelbourne in January 1994 but his time at the club was a failure and he was sacked in November 1994.

 Trivia

 The Gregg name is synonymous with Shamrock Rovers.
 His two great uncles, 'Jemmer' (real name Michael James) and John were original founder members of the club and his uncle Podge (real name Patrick) won the FAI Cup with Rovers in 1945.
-His brother Jimmy also played for Rovers in the 1970s.
+His brother Jimmy Gregg also played for Rovers in the 1970s.
 Podge's son in law Mick Gannon won the FAI Cup with Rovers in 1978 and his son Karl Gannon also played for the Hoops in the 1990s.